-The very first time you swung at a tennis ball, chances are it was a tennis forehand shot.
+The very first time you swung at a tennis ball, chances are it was a forehand shot.
 Topspin or slice spin aside, the motion of the arm swing probably did not take much time to get used to.

 Because the forehand is a more intuitive and natural stroke compared to other shots used in the game, it also very easy to develop bad habits early on.

 It’s important to understand the fundamentals of the stroke early on.
 This will avoid developing habits that will become more difficult to adjust down the road.

 If you are an absolute beginner looking to get started, consider playing on a shortened court with a practice partner.
 Rather than playing full-court, use the service box area to practice your forehand.